Donna: What about her?

 - The Noun and the Noun: The Unicorn and the Wasp.

 - Obfuscating Disability: A sympathetic take on it.
 Colonel Hugh pretends to be crippled, because he believes it's the only way a guy like him could keep his beautiful wife from leaving him for a more handsome man.

-- Parlor Games: Charades, after the Doctor gets poisoned (and Donna is terrible at it — "How is Harvey Wallbanger one word?!").
+- Parlour Games: Charades, after the Doctor gets poisoned (and Donna is terrible at it "How is Harvey Wallbanger one word?!").

-- Pass the Popcorn: Donna seems to be doing this during the drawing-room reveal, though we can't see what it is she's eating.
-Some glances show that it may be green grapes.
+- Pass the Popcorn: Donna is doing this during the drawing-room reveal, with green grapes.

 - Rummage Fail: At the very end, the Doctor digs through some of his junk in the TARDIS (of the starts-with-a-C variety); before he finds his copy of Death in the Clouds, he pulls out the C logo off a Cyberman's chestplate, the head of a statue (Julius Caesar?), a crystal ball full of Carrionites (still screaming) and a big jumble of cables.

 - Running Gag: The one about the Doctor and Donna not being married and the one where the companion attempts an accent, and the Doctor tells her not to.
 Hilariously enough, the protestations turn out to be unnecessary; Christie noticed Donna didn't have a wedding ring.